 HVAC Indoor Air Quality Solutions - Ultraviolet Air Cleaners

-Ultra Violet Air Cleaners - Many of us know that ultraviolet rays are harmful to our skin if we are overexposed to the suns rays.
-This is the reason most of us use sunblock in the summer.
+Ultra Violet Air Cleaners - Many of us know that ultraviolet rays are harmful to our skin if we are overexposed to the sun’s rays.
+That is the reason most of us use sunblock in the summer.
 Why are UV rays so harmful to us and most biological organisms?
 UV rays penetrate the cells and break down the molecular bonds in the cells.
-This can cause mutation of the cells and change their biological make-up.
+That can cause mutation of the cells and change their biological make-up.
 This process can be used to our advantage to improve the indoor air quality of our living and working spaces.

 UV Air Cleaners in Ductwork